 Cognitive and behavioural treatments

-The aim of cognitive behavioural therapy for insomnia (CBT-I) is to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
-It may be recommended if you've had sleep problems for more than four weeks.
+The aim of CBT-I is to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
+It's an effective treatment for many people and can have long-lasting results.

 - stimulus-control therapy – which aims to help you associate the bedroom with sleep and establish a consistent sleep/wake pattern